tryton/tryton/modules/account/doc/design/journal.inc.rst

 accounting.
 In Tryton it allows `Account Moves <model-account.move>` of the same class to be grouped together.
-Every account move gets associated with a journal, and the journal defines what sequence is then used to number the account move.
+Every account move gets associated with a journal.

 Among the journal's properties is a type.
 This limits where the journal can be used.